Top Interior Design Trends for Modern Kerala Homes in 2026

 • Kerala-inspired items like mural art, traditional lamps, and handmade crafts are paired with modern pieces to create contrast.

-• Lighting is being layered, ambient, task, and accent, to build mood and purpose into every room.
+• Lighting is being layered, ambient, task, and accent, to build mood and purpose in every room.

 • Fabric choices are leaning toward natural options like cotton and linen, ideal for the local climate.